ngau9567/ngau9567.github.io/pages/presentations.md

 #### Text Analysis on Chinese Digital Collections Using Twitter Tweets
 *Oct 2020 - Dec 2021*
 ##### <a name="MachineLearningCapstoneProject"></a>Project Summary
-<p>Perform NLP in Python to search keywords and to gather digital collection links from Twitter tweets.
+<p>First, we performed NLP in Python to search keywords and to gather digital collection links from Twitter tweets.
 The twitter tweets were gathered from Social Feed Manager from the George Washington University's library.
 The following codes are conducted in Python to perform text analysis in NLP.</p>

 ##### Python Code - getting most frequently used hashtags
 * [![nbviewer](https://raw.githubusercontent.com/jupyter/design/master/logos/Badges/nbviewer_badge.svg)](https://nbviewer.org/github/ngau9567/ngau9567.github.io/blob/master/assets/DigitalCollection/Text_Analysis_TwitterData.ipynb)